UQComputingSociety/payments/README.md

 What you can do (very carefully!) is this:

-1. **Backup the database** with:
+1. **Backup the database**.
+This is a full backup and can be used to restore the database in case something goes wrong.

        sudo -u postgres pg_dump uqcs --column-inserts > backup.sql

+2. Dump a copy of the data.
+This is almost the same as above but omits the schema definitions.

+       sudo -u postgres pg_dump uqcs --column-inserts --data-only > data.sql

-2. Make the schema changes in models.py.
+3. Make the schema changes in models.py.
    Make sure that the new schema is a *superset* of the old schema so data can be cleanly restored.
 If not, these steps will likely not work.

+4. Run the signup form to create the tables.

-3. Connect to a psql shell:
+5. Connect to a psql shell:

        sudo -u postgres psql -d uqcs

-4. Drop the current tables and types
+6. Drop the current tables and types
    (you'll need to uncomment the COMMIT line or type it manually):

        BEGIN;